 Yes, Summer Can Be Fun, Even on a Budget

-As much as my kids would love to be driving off into the sunset, lounging during extensive family vacations, and swirling through theme parks, the reality for us it that just won’t be happening.
-Our days are filled with staying home, exploring our town, and enjoying the slower pace.
-In between, there are moments of fun.
+As much as my kids would love to be driving off into the sunset, lounging during extensive family vacations, and swirling through theme parks, the reality for us is that just won’t be happening.
+Our days are filled with staying home, exploring our town, and enjoying the slower pace as we search for free or cheap things to do with kids in the summer, always looking for the moments of fun that inevitably find us.

 Summer camp.